Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### 3.2.1 Sales message updated response (Salgsmelding oppdatert)

-After clarification and change of ownership has been handled by the accountant an intermediate message may be sent containing everything except the board approval status.
+After clarification and change of ownership has been handled by the accountant,
+an intermediate message may be sent containing everything except the board approval status.
 Please note that this message is not considered to be the final message.
 Every sale order is closed with the `salgsmeldingfullfort` message:

 ```json
 {